-He started at Mhamid where he got good views of the Pied Crow (Corvus albus) on 23 Feb.
+He started at Mhamid where he got good views of the “resident” Pied Crow (Corvus albus) on 23 Feb.
 Here is his comment:

 I spotted the Pied Crow flying out over the village from the palms.
 We walked round the northern outskirts of the village and eventually located the crow on some open ground just beyond the military base.
-Unfortunately it was disturbed by a villager and we lost sight of it.
-After breakfast we walked back round the northern outskirts of the village and relocated the Pied Crow feeding in open areas beyond the base where there was a bit of a dump.
+Unfortunately, it was disturbed by a villager, and we lost sight of it.
+After breakfast, we walked back round the northern outskirts of the village and relocated the Pied Crow feeding in open areas beyond the base where there was a bit of a dump.
 Got good views and photos (attached).

-– One adult was still present at the landfill on 3 April (Paul French).
-Excellent photos posted at birdforum.
+– Two adults south of Akhfennir on 17 March 2017 (Arnoud B. van den Berg).
+One bird was still present at the landfill on 3 April (Paul French).
+Photos can be seen at birdforum.